GREAT-WHU/gv_tools/README.md

 ## Dataset
 This repo also provides the urban road visual-inertial dataset used in [Ground-VIO](https://arxiv.org/abs/2306.08341).

 The dataset contains both [Carla](https://github.com/carla-simulator/carla) simulated data sequences (S-A, S-B) and real-world data squences (R-A, R-B, R-C, R-D, R-E and R-F).
 The detail information is listed below.
-For real-world data sequences, the GT poses are obtained from the forward-and-backward smoothed solution of PPK/tactical-grade IMU integration
+For real-world data sequences, the GT poses are obtained from the forward-and-backward smoothed solution of PPK/tactical-grade IMU integration.

 ### Simulation Data (Carla)
   | Sequence | Date | Length |Sensors |Features |Image |